 He provides independent strategic advice across the world with a portfolio including: Alliance 2015; Caritas Internationalis; Comic Relief; Detention Forum; European Campaign to End Street Homelessness; Helvetas; International Federation of the Red Cross/ Red Crescent; Intrac; Oak Foundation; Open Society Foundations; People in Need (PIN); Roma Early Years Network; Saferworld; South African Red Cross; UNHCR; and World Animal Protection.

-He has extensive experience of delivering advocacy campaigns training and coaching support for civil society across the world including: Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Senegal, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand, and across Europe.
+He is a qualified teacher in secondary and higher education, and has worked to build capacity and confidence in civil society around the world to push for policy and practice change including: the Balkans, Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Peru, Senegal, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand and across Europe.

-Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (Certificate in Academic Practice) universities.
-He is a qualified teacher and a Fellow of the Higher Education Academy.
+He is also a Fellow of the Higher Education Academy and a former visiting lecturer on the MA in political communications at City University in London.
+Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (PG Certificate in Academic Practice) universities.